ericstiles/beetle/README.md

 ======
 ##What is it?
 A tool to aggregate automotive craigslist searches from multiple locations into a single html page view.

+**This tool is still under development and can experience major changes**

 ##How do I install it?
 This project is not in the NPM respository
 * download a copy of the code